Polkacover (CVR) Price Tops $0.10 on Exchanges

-Polkacover (CURRENCY:CVR) traded down 0.6% against the US dollar during the 24 hour period ending at 20:00 PM ET on July 10th.
-Polkacover has a market capitalization of $3.53 million and $55,737.00 worth of Polkacover was traded on exchanges in the last day.
-During the last week, Polkacover has traded up 2.7% against the US dollar.
-One Polkacover coin can currently be purchased for approximately $0.10 or 0.00000298 BTC on major cryptocurrency exchanges.
+Polkacover (CURRENCY:CVR) traded up 2.5% against the U.S. dollar during the one day period ending at 16:00 PM ET on July 11th.
+Polkacover has a market capitalization of $3.63 million and approximately $71,671.00 worth of Polkacover was traded on exchanges in the last day.
+Over the last seven days, Polkacover has traded 0.7% lower against the U.S. dollar.
+One Polkacover coin can currently be bought for approximately $0.10 or 0.00000303 BTC on exchanges.

 About Polkacover